okbcommunity/dressing-room-backend/README.md

 ### Modules
 - `backend` - The backend where the code lives.
 - `devops` - All relevent files for deployment and running the App on a server.
-- `docs` - Some documentation.
+- `docs` - Some documentation. (wip)
-- `resources` - Files that are relevant for documentation purpose.
+- `resources` - Files that are relevant for documentation purpose and planning.

 ---